IIT-EnergySystemModels/openTEPES/doc/rst/InputData.rst

 ==========  ==============  ==========  ======  ============================================  ==
 Identifiers                             Header  Description
 ======================================  ======  ============================================  ==
-Period      Scenario        Load level  Node    Power demand of the node for each load level  MW
+Period      Scenario        LoadLevel   Node    Power demand of the node for each load level  MW
 ==========  ==============  ==========  ======  ============================================  ==

 The electricity demand can be negative for the (transmission) nodes where there is (renewable) generation in lower voltage levels.
 This negative demand is equivalent to generate that power amount in this node.